Hyderabadi Street style Egg fried rice

 The rice grains should be nearly cooked, hold their shape but not mushy.
 Also, should not have any moisture.
 This typically depends on how you cook the rice.
 Can cook rice in;

 I cook the rice in a pressure cooker.
 For perfectly cooked rice, water quantity and cooking time matter.
-For most of the rice brands, a general thumb rule 2:1 (two cups of water per cup of rice).
+For most of the rice brands, a general thumb rule for the rice to water ratio is 1: 2 (two cups of water per cup of rice).
 Pressure cook for 3 whistles on high flame and 5minutes on low flame.

 Let the pressure release.
 Spread the rice on a plate, add little oil and gently mix.
 Let it cool, if there is any moisture, it will be absorbed by the rice grains.
 This results in perfectly chewy, soft rice.